L2XGNN: Learning to Explain Graph Neural Networks: Introduction

 A recently proposed alternative to post-hoc methods is the learning to explain (L2X) paradigm~\citep{chen2018learning}.
 The core difference to post-hoc methods is that the models are trained to, in the forward pass, discretely select a small subset of the input features as well as the parameters of a downstream model that uses only the selected features to make a prediction.
 The selected features are, therefore, faithful by design as they are the only ones used by the downstream model.
 Since the subset of features is sampled discretely, L2X requires a method for computing gradients of an expectation over a discrete probability distribution. \citet{chen2018learning} proposed a gradient estimator based on a relaxation of the discrete samples and tailored to the $k$-subset distribution.
 However, since the original work only considers the case of selecting \textit{exactly-k} features, directly applying prior methods to the graph learning tasks is not possible and requires significant changes.
+Thus, since prior work's gradient estimators do not work with arbitrary optimization problems but are restricted to the k-subset distribution, using the L2X paradigm for graphs is highly non-trivial.

 With this work, we bring the L2X paradigm to graph representation learning.
 The important ingredient is a recently proposed method for computing gradients of an expectation over a complex exponential family distribution~\citep{niepert21imle}.
 The method facilitates approximate gradient backpropagation for models combining continuously differentiable GNNs with a black-box solver of combinatorial problems defined on graphs.
 Crucially, this allows us to learn to sample subgraphs with beneficial properties such as being connected and sparse.
 Contrary to prior work, this also creates a dependency between the random variables representing the presence of edges.
 The proposed framework \exgnn, therefore, learns to select explanatory subgraph motifs and uses \emph{these and only these motifs} for its message-passing operations.
 To the best of our knowledge, this is the first method for learning to explain on standard GNNs.
 The proposed framework is extensible as it can work with any optimization algorithm for graphs imposing properties on the sampled subgraphs.